 To obtain an upper bound for fate prediction, we randomly sampled 50% cells from the ground-truth progenitor bias dataset in each case to predict the progenitor bias of remaining cells, by using different rounds of smoothing (Supplementary Fig. 6).
 Specifically, we used the progenitor bias Qis from the sampled cells (training data) to predict those Qir of the remaining cells (testing data) by smoothing the training data with graph diffusion: Qis=jSijnQjs.
 We fine-tuned the smooth round to obtain the best correlation score, which was then reported in Fig. 3fh and Fig. 4h.

 Identifying putative driver genes for MkEr or MaBaEos fates (Fig. 4i-l).
-Based on the predicted progenitor bias (Fig. 4j) calculated Eq.
-(8), we selected MkEr-biased progenitors (cluster A) with a bias above νbias, A=0.6, and the MaBaEos-biased progenitors (cluster B) with a bias below νbias, B=0.3.
+Based on the predicted progenitor bias (Fig. 4j) calculated with Eq.
+(8), we selected MkEr-biased progenitors (cluster A) with a bias above νbias, A=0.6, and the MaBaEos-biased progenitors (cluster B) with a bias below νbias, B=0.3, as in Eq.
+(9).
 Then, we perform DGE analysis as mentioned above.

-Fate map reconstruction error (Supplementary Fig. 3ab). we used Tin(4, 6) from CoSpar or Tinw(4, 6) from the Weinreb method, constructed from sub-sampled clones on day 4-6, to compute the fate map PC(i,t=4) towards cells annotated with a given fate (cell set C) according to Eq.
+Fate map reconstruction error (Supplementary Fig. 3ab).
+To allow comparison between methods, we used Tin(4, 6) from CoSpar or Tinw(4, 6) from the Weinreb method, constructed from sub-sampled clones on day 4-6, to compute the fate map PC(i,t=4) towards cells annotated with a given fate (cell set C) according to Eq.
 (6).
 We evaluated the inferred maps by comparing them to a ground-truth fate map PCtrue(i,t=2) from the Weinreb method with all clones from day 2-4.
 We evaluated the prediction using the Wasserstein distance9 between the two distribution PC and PCtrue, restricted to the progenitor state space C (i.e., excluding states belonging to fate C).
 Note that PC(i,t=4) maps the fate probability of cells sampled on day 4, while PCtrue(i,t=2) is for cells sampled on day 2.
 To compare the fate maps for these non-overlapping cell subsets, we computed the OT map TOT from day-2 states to day-4 states with kOT=5 and ϵOT=0.02, using shortest-path distance.
 The Wasserstein distance is given by dwass=i,j∈CPCiTijOTPCtrue(j).
 We computed the Wasserstein distance for 3 major fates: Neutrophils, Monocytes, and Basophils, and reported the average.

 Waddington-OT (Supplementary Fig. 3f, Supplementary Fig. 3e).
 Results shown were obtained using the WOT package (https://github.com/broadinstitute/wot)1, using default parameters: ϵOT=0.05, λ1=1,λ2=50.